sybrew/the-seo-framework/readme.txt

 We use different colors to convey messages.
 Red is an error that you must resolve.
 Yellow is a non-critical warning that you may want to address.
 Green is good.
 Blue is informational and situational.
 Gray is undefined or unprocessable.

-= The sitemap doesn't contain categories, images, et al. =
+= The sitemap doesn't contain categories, images, etc. =

 Not having every single page listed is not an issue.
 Search engines love crawling WordPress because its structure is consistent and well known.